Adult ENT specialist in Singapore

 - Blood tests for screening for nose cancer

-- Radiology examinations to determine extent and spread of tumor
+- Radiology CT scan and MRI examinations to determine extent and spread of tumor

 Treatment offered: Depending on the histology, local excision via endoscopic method or open excision may be needed.
 Nowadays, Image Guided Systems (IGS) for endoscopic surgery offers increased safety and completeness of tumor clearance.
 For cancerous tumors, chemotherapy and radiotherapy referrals may be additionally needed.